alexandrainst/node-red-contrib-chunks-to-lines/README.md

 ## Backpressure
-This node supports *backpressure* / *flow control*: it can wait for a *tick* before uploading the next chunk of data, to make sure the rest of your Node-RED flow is ready to process more data
+This node supports *backpressure* / *flow control*: it can wait for a *tick* before releasing the next batch of lines, to make sure the rest of your Node-RED flow is ready to process more data
 (instead of risking an out-of-memory condition), and also conveys this information upstream.

 So this node will only output one message at first, and then await a message containing a truthy `msg.tick` before releasing the next message.